selina603/mktcontent/support/sla/virtual-machines-en.md

 4. "**Virtual Machine Connectivity**" is bi-directional network traffic between the virtual machine and other IP addresses using TCP or UDP network protocols in which the virtual machine is configured for allowed traffic.
 The IP addresses can be IP addresses in the same Cloud Service as the virtual machine, IP addresses within the same virtual network as the virtual machine or public, routable IP addresses.

+5. "**Announced Single Instance Maintenance**" means periods of Downtime related to network, hardware, or Service maintenance or upgrades impacting Single Instances.
+We will publish notice or notify you at least five (5) days prior to the commencement of such Downtime.

+6. "**Data Disk**" is a persistent virtual hard disk, attached to a Virtual Machine, used to store application data.

+7. "**Operating System Disk**" is a persistent virtual hard disk, attached to a Virtual Machine, used to store the Virtual Machine’s operating system.

+8. "**Single Instance**" is defined as any single Virtual Machine that either is not deployed in an Availability Set or has only one instance deployed in an Availability Set.

-### Monthly Uptime Calculation and Service Levels for Virtual Machines
+### Monthly Uptime Calculation and Service Levels for Virtual Machines in an Availability Set

-1. "**Maximum Available Minutes**" is the total accumulated minutes during a billing month for all Internet facing Virtual Machines that have two or more instances deployed in the same Availability Set.
+1. "**Maximum Available Minutes**" is the total accumulated minutes during a billing month for all Virtual Machines that have two or more instances deployed in the same Availability Set.
 Maximum Available Minutes is measured from when at least two Virtual Machines in the same Availability Set have both been started resultant from action initiated by Customer to the time Customer has initiated an action that would result in stopping or deleting the Virtual Machines.

-2. "**Downtime**" means periods of Downtime related to network, hardware, or Service maintenance or upgrades impacting Single Instances.
-We will publish notice or notify you at least five (5) days prior to the commencement of such Downtime.
+2. "**Downtime**" is the total accumulated minutes that are part of Maximum Available Minutes that have no Virtual Machine Connectivity.

 3. "**Monthly Uptime Percentage**" for Virtual Machines is calculated as Maximum Available Minutes less Downtime divided by Maximum Available Minutes in a billing month for a given Azure subscription.
 Monthly Uptime Percentage is represented by the following formula:

 	Monthly Uptime % = (Maximum Available Minutes − Downtime) / Maximum Available Minutes X 100

-4. The following Service Levels and Service Credits are applicable to Customer's use of Virtual Machines:
+4. The following Service Levels and Service Credits are applicable to Customer's use of Virtual Machines in an Availability Set:

 	MONTHLY UPTIME PERCENTAGE	|SERVICE CREDIT
 	--------------------|---------
 	<99.95%				|10%
 	<99%				|25%
+	<95%				|100%

 ### Monthly Uptime Calculation and Service Levels for Single-Instance Virtual Machines